SSyncropel Docs

 spl sync th_review_inbox from did:sync:instance:alice-...

-(Substitute alice's DID — spl identity show on alice's daemon prints it.
+(Substitute alice's DID — spl identity show on alice's instance prints it.
 You can also derive it from the invite output's pair record on bob's side via spl federation list.)

 After the pull completes, bob's inbox thread carries alice's request: